A Comprehensive Survey on Distributed Training of Graph Neural Networks

-where $\nabla l(~)$ is a loss function, $y_i$ is the known label of vertex $v_i$, and $z_i$ is the output of GNN model when inputting feature $x_i$ of $v_i$.
+where \Revise{$\mathcal{L}$ is the loss,} $\nabla l(~)$ is a loss function, $y_i$ is the known label of vertex $v_i$, and $z_i$ is the output of GNN model when inputting features $x_i$ of $v_i$.
 In each epoch, GNN model needs to aggregate representations of all neighboring vertices for each vertex in $\mathcal{V}_t$ all at once.
 As a result, the model parameters are updated only once at each epoch.